Surfer12/resume-2025-novabright/RYAN.md

+http://localhost:4000/ (Apollo Server / GraphQL Backend):
+This is your data hub and brain.
+It hosts your GraphQL API.
+Its job is to receive queries from your frontend, process them (e.g., fetch data from a database, perform calculations, interact with other services), and send back the requested data.
+The Apollo Sandbox UI you're seeing in the screenshot is a development tool built into Apollo Server that allows you to explore your GraphQL schema and test queries directly against your backend.
+This is very useful for backend development and debugging.
+All the "consciousness" related data, performance metrics, user data, etc., are served from here.

+http://localhost:3001/ (or http://localhost:3002/ - Vite Development Server / React Frontend):
+This is your user interface (UI).
+It serves your React application to the browser.
+This is what the end-user actually sees and interacts with.
+Your React components, including the Dashboard.tsx and the ConsciousnessVisualization.tsx, are bundled and served by Vite from this address.
+This frontend application makes GraphQL queries to your backend server (http://localhost:4000/) to get the data it needs to display.
+For example, when the dashboard loads, it will query the backend for metrics, and when the consciousness visualization runs, it will query for consciousness-related data points.
+Vite also provides features like Hot Module Replacement (HMR), so when you make changes to your frontend code, the browser updates automatically without a full page reload, speeding up development.

 # Dependency Map – “resume-2025-novabright” repo (June 2025)

 Below is a consolidated view of every explicit dependency definition I could find, grouped by language / package-manager and by workspace.